-With altered brain chemistry, fear is more easily overcomeJune 12th, 2012 in Psychology & Psychiatry /
+With altered brain chemistry, fear is more easily overcomeJune 12, 2012 in Medicine & Health / Psychology & Psychiatry

 Researchers at Duke University and the National Institutes of Health have found a way to calm the fears of anxious mice with a drug that alters their brain chemistry.
 They've also found that human genetic differences related to the same brain chemistry influence how well people cope with fear and stress.

 It's an advance in understanding the brain's fear circuitry that the research team says may hold particular promise for people at risk for anxiety disorders, including those suffering post-traumatic stress disorder (PTSD).

 "What is most compelling is our ability to translate first from mice to human neurobiology and then all the way out to human behavior," said Ahmad Hariri, a neurobiologist at the Duke Institute for Genome Sciences & Policy.
 "That kind of translation is going to define the future of psychiatry and neuroscience."

 The common thread in their studies is a gene encoding an enzyme called fatty acid amide hydrolase, or FAAH.
 The enzyme breaks down a natural endocannabinoid chemical in the brain that acts in essentially the same way that Cannabis, aka marijuana, does (hence the name endocannabinoid).

 Earlier studies had suggested that blocking the FAAH enzyme could decrease fear and anxiety by increasing endocannabinoids.
 (That's consistent with the decreased anxiety some experience after smoking marijuana.)
 In 2009, Hariri's lab found that a common variant in the human FAAH gene leads to decreased enzyme function with affects on the brain's circuitry for processing fear and anxiety.